-Experienced Criminal Lawyer Representing People in Riverside and San Bernardino
+Experienced Domestic Violence Lawyer Representing People in Riverside and San Bernardino

 Arguments between spouses, domestic partners, and others in a romantic relationship can sometimes escalate quickly and in such a manner that one party or the other eventually faces criminal charges.
 This does not necessarily mean that the person accused of domestic violence is guilty of a crime, however.
 At Law Office of Gregory H. Comings, APC, we represent people accused of both misdemeanor and felony domestic violence.
 San Bernardino and Riverside domestic violence lawyer Gregory H. Comings also assists clients who are subjects of restraining orders related to a domestic dispute.